kkangs0226/tp/docs/UserGuide.md

 #### Active Timers Panel

 On the left side of the window is the Active Timers Panel.
 This is where Momentum shows you all the timers that are currently running.

 ![ActiveTimersUI](images/ActiveTimersUI.png)
+Figure X: Location of the Active Timers Panel.

 This panel will show you the name of the project/task, as well as when the timer was started.

 #### Time Tracking Example

 Here is an example of how you can use the `start` and `stop` commands to track the time that you spend on a project.
-Suppose that you are going to start working on the project "Alpharad Youtube Endcard", which is the first item shown
+Suppose that you are going to start working on the project "Alpharad Youtube Endcard", which is the first item shown below:
- below:

 ![TimerExample1](images/TimerExample1.png)

 You can perform time tracking with the following steps:

-1. To start the timer, type `start 1` into the command box and press `Enter`.
+1. To start the timer, type `start 1` into the command box and press <kbd>Enter</kbd>.

     ![TimerExample2](images/TimerExample2.png)